ovidiuf/playground/gradle/extending-gradle/incremental-builds/02-simple-input/README.md

 # Overview

-An example of incremental build where a task has one output and zero inputs.
+An example of incremental build where a task declares a simple value input.

 # NOKB